exegesis-js/exegesis/docs/Exegesis Controllers.md

 }
 ```

-This will return the object provided as a JSON response.
+This will return the object provided as a JSONdocs response.
 You can return a
 JSON object, a string, a buffer, or a readble stream.
 You can also more
 explicitly set the body by setting `res.body` or calling `res.setBody()`
 or `res.json()`: